LinTrieu/quiz-manager/quiz-manager/README.md

     - Issue: Send quiz ID to question controller and redirect to a list of questions
 - A user can view questions per quiz ✅
     - Only show the questions listed under specified quiz id
-- A user can view the answers to questions
+- A user can view the answers to questions  ✅

 🙌🏽 🎉 MVP 🎉🙌🏽

 - Different users have different user access permissions
+- A restricted user can only see questions
 - A user can add a quiz
 - A user can add a question
 - A user can edit a quiz